raviteja0445/PESU_IO_ML_PROJECT/README.md

 # PESU_IO_ML_PROJECT
-This project is about parkinson's disease detection and beatles discography recommendation
+This project is about parkinson's disease detection.
+The project compares SVM and LOgistic Regression models and chooses the best one for the dataset.